Los Angeles Conspiracy Attorney

 Have you been arrested for your alleged connection to a crime in Los Angeles?
 Are you facing criminal charges for conspiracy?
 If so, do not hesitate to contact The Rodriguez Law Group to find out how we can help to minimize the consequences of your criminal case.

 Los Angeles conspiracy attorney Ambrosio Rodriguez is a former prosecutor with over 18 years of experience.
 He can help you get the best possible outcome in your criminal conspiracy case.
-Contact us today to schedule a free consultation with our outstanding legal team.
+Contact our downtown LA office to schedule a free consultation with our outstanding legal team.

 You Deserve An Experienced Defense Lawyer

 A conviction for conspiracy will turn your life upside-down, putting you at risk of going to jail and burdening you with a criminal record for the rest of your life.
 The best way to protect your future is by hiring a criminal defense attorney with plenty of experience handling complex criminal cases.

 Attorney Ambrosio E. Rodriguez has close to two decades of experience in criminal law.
 As a former prosecutor, Mr. Rodriguez handled some incredibly complex cases in California– even those involving the Death Penalty.
 When you reach out to The Rodriguez Law Group, you can rest assured that a team of skilled attorneys will analyze every detail of your case.
 Contact us today to discuss your case and how to obtain the best possible outcome for you.

 What is Conspiracy? – California Penal Code 182 PC